Project-NewSight/CIS4398-Project-NewSight-Backend/README.md

 - **Groq llama** - for deciding which feature to execute based on user command
 - **Google Maps API** – for walking directions, place search, and real-time navigation
 - **EasyOCR** - for text detection and optical character recognition
+- **Ultralytics YOLOv8** – for real-time object and obstacle detection on camera frames

 The system ensures that in an emergency, user data is safely transmitted, messages are delivered quickly, and photos are uploaded to a secure cloud location.
 Additionally, it provides real-time face recognition capabilities to identify familiar contacts.
 Users can also interact with the system via voice commands, allowing hands-free operation to trigger features including fully voice-activated turn-by-turn navigation and text detection for reading environmental text.